Charles Bravo: Aftermath

 Two inquests were held, and the details were considered to be so scandalous that women and children were banned from the room while Florence Bravo testified.
 The searching cross-examination launched the career of the lawyer George Henry Lewis.
 The first inquest returned an open verdict.
 The second inquest returned a verdict of willful murder, but no one was ever arrested or charged.

 The household broke up after the inquest ended and the twice-widowed Florence moved away to Southsea, Hampshire.
 She died at 33 of alcohol poisoning two years later on Tuesday 24 (possibly 17) September 1878.
-She is buried in the churchyard at Buscot near her father's home Buscot Park in Berkshire, now part of Oxfordshire.